invisible-college/statebus/readme.md

 </script><script src="https://stateb.us/client5.js"></script> #This is the server we'll synchronize our state with.
 ```

 Now you have a working statebus app, in a single html file!
 Double-click to open it in your web browser with a `file:///` url.
+You should be able to see everyone's messages.

 Try opening a new browser window.
-If you change the blog in one, it will
+If you change the chat in one, it will
 immediately update the other.
 Statebus keeps the state between both browsers
 syncronized.